it-is-final/IVcalc/README.md

 © 2024 Luong Truong

-IVcalc is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.
+IVcalc is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.
+See the GNU General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this program.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).

-### Exceptions

-The base stat data in `assets` is licensed under:
-    SPDX-License-Identifier: CC0-1.0

-Please see `LICENSE-CC0` for more info or [https://creativecommons.org/publicdomain/zero/1.0/legalcode.en](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en).